The Friendly Orchestra for Every Age and Experience Level!

 The Violin Orchestra runs twice a year (Summer and Christmas), with 5 Saturday rehearsals culminating in an afternoon concert in Central London.
-There is also an informal concert to showcase solo performances by members of the orchestra.
+There is also an informal concert to showcase solo performances by members of the orchestra, and performance opportunities for small ensembles are also available.

-If you're new to The Violin Orchestra, it's a great chance to get to know us, and to see whether the Violin Orchestra is a good fit for you.
-If you're already an experienced Violin Orchestra participant, it's an opportunity to meet old friends and get back into the swing of orchestra playing, before the Summer project starts on 27th May.
+If you're new to The Violin Orchestra, then before you register, why not come along to the first rehearsal and meet everyone?
+It's a great chance to get to know us, and to see whether the Violin Orchestra is a good fit for you.

 We are delighted to invite you to join the Violin Orchestra in London, a unique orchestra, for every age and level!